-Subsequent to the end of the quarter, the surface rights holder put a hold on any new work on all tailing management areas (TMA) until it has time to further assess its long term strategy for managing the risk of a future dam failure.
-Accordingly, Avalon is now revising its strategy in an effort to allow short term project development focused mainly on treating the low-grade ore stockpiles, and postpone or eliminate the need for utilizing the existing TMA.
-This strategy continues to focus on economic rehabilitation of the site through the production of tin, while allowing additional time for technical work to fully demonstrate the benefits and safety of the original TMA impermeable cover model.
+During the Quarter, work was limited to the evaluation of alternative development models as a consequence of the surface rights holder putting a hold on any new work on all tailing management areas (TMA).
+This is being done to further assess their long term strategy for managing the risk of a future dam failure of the existing facility.
+Accordingly, Avalon is now revising its strategy in an effort to allow short term project development focused mainly on treating the low-grade ore stockpiles using ore-sorting technology, and postpone or eliminate the need for utilizing the existing TMA while potentially streamlining the permitting process.